Jerry24kay/myIgnitedev_Task/README.md

     protocol: TCP

-##Afterward, I crafted a Bash script designed to streamline the process of deploying the cluster.
+## Afterward, I crafted a Bash script designed to streamline the process of deploying the cluster.
 This script also includes the functionality to fetch the kubeconfig for the cluster.
 I named it "ignite_cluster.sh."

+...
 #!/bin/bash

 # Using kind to Create a Kubernetes Cluster